 The Alliance of Artist Communities, an organization that supports artists and artist retreats, is an excellent resource for anyone interested in learning more about residencies.
 The Alliance provides one of the most comprehensive lists of residency programs available.
 Their list thoroughly describes each community, it’s application requirements, the residency’s mission, the program’s size and competitiveness, admissions deadlines, acceptance rates, a sample list of residents who have attended the program, location, housing, meals, eligibility, rules about visitors and pets, the type of financial support offered, and more.
 This is the best resource for residency programs I’ve seen.

-At present, the residency directory is available in limited form on the Alliance website without a subscription.
+At present, the residency directory is available on the Alliance website.
 Setting up a free log-in and subscription at the Alliance will allow you to do a residency search and give you access to all of the detailed information mentioned above.
 Becoming a member of the Alliance entitles you to further benefits.

 Do you have a favorite artist retreat to recommend or helpful advice to share with artists who are considering a residency?
 Gwarlingo welcomes your feedback in the “comments” section below.